On this page

 • the structure is hard to inspect

-The first release
+What the first release proves

 Today, that includes:

-• daily Health exports with predictable structure
+• daily Health exports with a predictable structure

 • raw sample history